nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### `RENT_DUE_DATE` Parameter

-The current `RENT_DUE_DATE` meant to refer to the specific day (of the month) on which the rent payment is due for the property managed by the client.
+The current `RENT_DUE_DATE` meant to refer to the specific day (of the month) on which the rent payment is due for the property owned by the client.
 However, the term `DATE` may be misleading, as users might assume it requires the format `dd/mm/yyyy`.
 In the future, there will be an update to the `RENT_DUE_DATE` parameter, where it will be renamed to `RENT_DUE_DAY` for greater clarity.

 #### Error Message For Invalid Value Of `MONTHLY_RENT` Parameter